soccermaganti/SageMaker-Implementation/README.md

 # barossa-platform_service-machine_learning_account_mapping

-Documentation of SageMaker Implementation of Mapping Algorithm for OneSource Statutory Reporting.
+Documentation of SageMaker Implementation of Mapping Algorithm for Statutory Reporting.